Katharine Ford

 Katharine Ford is a multi record-breaking British ultracyclist, Epilepsy campaigner and Non Executive Director in the sport industry.

 Personal life

-Born in Glasgow in 1986, Aged 9, Katharine was diagnosed with Right Temporal-lobe Epilepsy, before undergoing major transformative brain surgery five years later at the Edinburgh Royal Hospital for Sick Children.
+Born in Glasgow in 1986, Aged 9, Katharine was diagnosed with Epilepsy, before undergoing major transformative brain surgery five years later at the Edinburgh Royal Hospital for Sick Children.

 In 2012, she was nominated to carry the Olympic flame, which she did on 26 July 2012 in Camden.
 Her nomination was for her achievement in cycling and in raising epilepsy awareness.

 Ultra Cycling

 To date Katharine is still the youngest British female and first ever Scot to officially complete the Race Across America, across all its categories, in her 4 lady team, aged 22 years and 2 months while still an Undergraduate student at Durham University.

 In March 2017, she became the British record holder and holder of the second greatest distance ridden by a female on a Static Cycle (340.4 km), in accordance with Guinness World Record rules in 12 hours.

 In July 2017, she became the first ever Briton to ride 12 Hours or more solo on an Indoor Velodrome and became the World Ultra Cycling Association Indoor Track Cycling world record holder across the 6 Hour, 100 km, 200 km & 300 km disciplines respectively.
 The ride raised comfortably over £23,000 for British charities, Epilepsy Action and the Edinburgh Children's Hospital Charity.